vblinden/opencv-pi-zero/README.md

 sudo ldconfig
 ```

-The whole process should take you arround 10 minutes instea of the 12+ hours of compiling it yourself.
+The whole process should take you arround 10 minutes instead of the 12+ hours of compiling it yourself.

 If you encounter any issues, please open a new issue on GitHub.